replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 ### View the application

-Use the "Open Lab 0" button in the dashboard to open the NGINX server.
+Click the "Open Lab 0" link in the dashboard to open the NGINX server.

 Since this example uses the default nginx application, you should see a basic (perhaps familiar) nginx server running: